 Single-ingredient products, or products containing sesame or sesame protein, must include “sesame” in the Contains statement or ingredient statement.
 No other synonyms apply.

 How can Genesis R&D help?

-- Check out this comprehensive How To: Allergen Statement in Genesis R&D Foods.
+- Blog: Allergen Statement in Genesis R&D Foods.

 To learn more, read this article Guidance for Industry: Questions and Answers Regarding Food Allergens (Edition 4) on the FDA’s website.